icon: LiNotebookTitle: Streamlit - A Deep Dive

 st.button('Streamlit!', on_click=set_name, args=['Streamlit'])`

-you can have widgets appear in different orders in your script and frontend view (webpage).
+By using st.container you can have widgets appear in different orders in your script and frontend view (webpage).

 import streamlit as st